 Assessment to Inform Instruction supports teachers in answering the question What comes next in learning?

 Among the various methods of assessment for learning are listening to student contributions (both responses and questions students ask to the teacher and of their peers) and analyzing their written work and using that information to interpret student understanding and determine next steps in instruction.
-An image of student work below shows that the student recognizes there are 16 ounces in a pound and that this problem is multiplicative in nature.
+An image of student work below shows that the student recognizes there are 16 ounces in a pound and that this problem is multiplicative in nature and that the student has an algorithmic method for solving 16 x 5, as opposed to other methods, such as counting by 5s or using repeated addition.

 In elementary mathematics, researchers have developed progressions that describe the likely development of student mathematical thinking for a given concept, what we call big ideas in mathematics.
 For example, addition and subtraction and multiplication and division are big ideas in mathematics.
 These progressions can guide teachers in making instructional decisions based on a student’s progress as compared to the progression.
 Below are progressions for grades Kindergarten through Fifth Grade whole number concepts.